Who are we?

 What do we ask?

 You don’t have to be an Olympian to join the FRCC.
 You also don’t need to have a Cumbrian postcode.
 Indeed, you don’t even need to know any other members before coming along to your first meet.
-What do we ask though is that you are completely comfortable with the following:
+What we do ask though is that you are completely comfortable with the following:

 - You are self-reliant in the mountains in both winter and summer conditions.